 Under the general supervision of an administrative superior and/or Lead Building Service Worker, repairs and services air conditioning systems and performs a variety of skilled, journeyman level building construction, alteration, and maintenance repair work.
+This position is under Operations but will work at the Weber County Jail.

 Example of Duties:

 (Any one position may not include all of the duties listed, nor do the listed examples include all duties which may be found in positions of this class.)
-Repairs and services air conditioning systems and performs a variety of skilled journeyman level electrical, mechanical maintenance, painting, carpentry, plastering, masonry, plumbing, metal, and other related work.
+Repairs, services and performs a variety of skilled journeyman level electrical, mechanical maintenance, air conditioning systems, painting, carpentry, plastering, masonry, plumbing, metal, and other related work.
 Installs or repairs wiring systems, light fixtures, outlets, bulbs, and fuses, and performs other electrical work.
 Installs, maintains, and/or repairs pneumatic controls, heating and refrigeration systems, boilers, appliances, locks, and related mechanical devices.
 May serve as a lead worker over two (2) or more Building Service Workers if assigned; outlines tasks to be accomplished and materials, supplies, and parts required.
 Performs cabinetmaking and other specialized carpentry construction work; hangs doors, lays flooring, installs partitions and drop ceilings, repairs door closures, and performs other carpentry work.
 Repairs faucets, unstops clogged lines, cuts and repairs pipes, and performs other plumbing and steam fitting work.
 Paints and redecorates walls, woodwork, furniture, and fixtures.
 Welds, brazes, solders, and cuts material using oxy‑acetylene and electric welding equipment to repair existing structures or to construct new facilities.
 Reads, interprets, and works from sketches, diagrams, and blueprints; maintains an inventory of commonly used materials, supplies, and parts.
 Performs related work as assigned.

 Education and Experience: